-In considering an appeal , the court reviewing the case looks only at the "record" of the proceedings in the lower court, and does not consider any new evidence.
+In considering an appeal , the court reviewing the case looks only at the "record" of the proceedings in the lower court, and doesn't consider any new evidence.
 The record is made up of the court reporter's transcripts of everything said in court, whether by the judge, the attorneys, or witnesses.
 Anything else admitted into evidence, such as documents or objects, also becomes part of the record.

-In reaching a decision on the appeal, the higher court ("appellate court") looks to this record and to the written "briefs" filed by both sides of the appeal.
-For example, an appellant challenging a conviction or sentence files an opening brief, arguing how and why the conviction or sentence was legally "erroneous," or wrong.
+In reaching a decision on the appeal, the higher court ("appellate court") looks to this record and to the written briefs filed by both sides of the appeal.
+For example, an appellant challenging a conviction or sentence files an opening brief, arguing how and why the conviction or sentence was legally "erroneous."
 In turn, the government files its own brief to illustrate why the conviction or sentence should be upheld.
-The appellant typically has an opportunity to file a second brief in response to the government's position, and the appellate court may hear oral arguments from each side before reaching a decision on the appeal.
+The appellant typically has an opportunity to file a second brief in response to the government's position, and the appellate court may hear oral arguments from each side before reaching a decision on the criminal appeal.

 At both the state and federal court levels, there are many options for obtaining relief after a criminal conviction or sentence.
-It is important to note that, although it may take a number of months for an appeal to be heard and decided, most states require an appellant to notify the courts and the government of the intent to appeal very soon after a conviction or sentence.
+It's important to note that, although it may take a number of months for a criminal appeal to be heard and decided, most states require an appellant to notify the courts and the government of the intent to appeal very soon after a conviction or sentence.

-Keep in mind that your attorney will know the process for your particular court and jurisdiction, but the following examples illustrate how the process works in general:
+Keep in mind that your attorney will know the process for your particular court and jurisdiction, but the following examples illustrate how the process generally works in different states:

-Get Professional Legal Help With Your Criminal Appeal
+Get Professional Legal Help With the Criminal Appeals Process

 While you have the right to appeal your case, there are important requirements and deadlines that must be met or else your appeal may be considered waived.
 A legal professional will be able to lay out your options and make sure you hit certain filing deadlines.
 Contact a qualified criminal defense lawyer today to explore your options.